helderthh/blue-green-deploy/README.md

 # A simple blue green deployment

-In this repository you will find a *Python3* script called `bg-deploy.py` to execute a blue green deployment with Kubernetes and a folder containing the source code of a simple [ping pong service](../blob/master/ping-pong) using Flask, which you can use in case you want to test this script or whatever you need.
+In this repository you will find a *Python3* script called `bg-deploy.py` to execute a blue green deployment with Kubernetes.
+In addition, you will find a folder containing the source code of a simple [ping pong service](../blob/master/ping-pong) using Flask, which you can use in case you want to test this script or whatever you need.

 # bg-deploy